-Mark % A 100-94%, B 93-89%, C 88-83%, D 82-77%, E 76-70%, FX 69 and less nd less
+Mark % A 100-94%, B 93-89%, C 88-83%, D 82-77%, E 76-70%, FX 69 and less

-Students will get an insight into the ideological basis of modern literary trends, socio-cultural context in which they developed and their contribution to human understanding of reality.
-They will improve their critical thinking skills in interpreting literary text and deepen their ability to support their interpretations through well-reasoned arguments
+Students will get an insight into the philosophical basis of modern literary trends and sociocultural contexts in which they developed.
+They will improve their critical thinking skills in interpreting literary text and deepen their ability to support their interpretations through wellreasoned arguments.